 The results of a new study point to a correlation between regular but moderate drinking in older adults, and a reduced risk of cognitive impairments.
 This research was based on a cohort study of middle-class adults in the United States.

 According to data from the National Institute on Alcohol Abuse and Alcoholism (NIAAA), excessive alcohol consumption is responsible for around 88,000 deaths each year in the United States.
-However, the 2015
+However, the 2015 scientific report of the U.S. Department of Agriculture shows that moderate drinking can have several health benefits, including a decreased risk of heart disease and diabetes.

 A new study led by scientists from the University of California San Diego School of Medicine in La Jolla has now found a correlation between moderate drinking on a regular basis and prolonged cognitive health, as well as longevity.